christinuhhh/CSCI-111-Project/README.md

-Group7 is the final file where the whole project can be found
+Django Web App is the final file where the whole project can be found

-to run the server, navigate to Group7, then type:
+to run the server, navigate to Django Web App, then type:

 1. python manage.py migrate
 2. python manage.py runserver